nibble-4bits/aws-local-stepfunctions/README.md

 #### Parameters

 - `input`: The initial input to pass to the state machine.
 This can be any valid JSON value.
-- `options` (optional):
+- `options?`:
-  - `overrides`: An object to override the behavior of certain states:
+  - `overrides?`: An object to override the behavior of certain states:
-    - `taskResourceLocalHandlers`: Overrides the resource of the specified `Task` states to run a local function.
+    - `taskResourceLocalHandlers?`: Overrides the resource of the specified `Task` states to run a local function.
-    - `waitTimeOverrides`: Overrides the wait duration of the specified `Wait` states.
+    - `waitTimeOverrides?`: Overrides the wait duration of the specified `Wait` states.
 The specifed override duration should be in milliseconds.
-  - `noThrowOnAbort`: If this option is set to `true`, aborting the execution will simply return `null` as result instead of throwing.
+  - `noThrowOnAbort?`: If this option is set to `true`, aborting the execution will simply return `null` as result instead of throwing.

 #### Basic example: